Managing time in an organized and balanced way leads to both greater productivity and a sense of ease.

 Break down long-term assignments, papers and projects

-Once you have created a time-management schedule, you may need to adjust it when you better understand how long specific tasks take to complete.
+Once you have created a time management schedule, you may need to adjust it when you better understand how long specific tasks take to complete.
 Keep a log of these adjustments so that you can better anticipate your work flow patterns.
+You may wish to use the time management reflection sheet linked above.
 Take the time to review your schedule often.

 Additional Stanford Resources